Thomas Wriothesley, 1st Earl of Southampton

-Thomas Wriothesley, 1st Earl of Southampton (21 December 1505 – 30 July 1550), KG was an English peer, secretary of state, Lord Chancellor and Lord High Admiral.
-A naturally skilled but unscrupulous and devious politician who changed with the times and personally tortured Anne Askew, Wriothesley served as a loyal instrument of King Henry VIII in the latter's break with the Catholic church.
+Thomas Wriothesley, 1st Earl of Southampton (21 December 1505 – 30 July 1550), was an English peer, secretary of state, Lord Chancellor and Lord High Admiral.
+A naturally skilled but unscrupulous and devious politician who changed with the times, Wriothesley served as a loyal instrument of King Henry VIII in the latter's break with the Catholic Church.
 Richly rewarded with royal gains from the Dissolution of the Monasteries, he nevertheless prosecuted Calvinists and other Protestants when political winds changed.

 Early life

 Thomas Wriothesley, born in London 21 December 1505, was the son of York Herald William Wriothesley, whose ancestors had spelled the family surname "Wryth", and Agnes Drayton, daughter and heiress of James Drayton of London.
 Thomas had two sisters, Elizabeth, born in 1507, and Anne, born in 1508, and a brother, Edward, born in 1509.
 Thomas's father and uncle were the first members of his family to use the "Wriothesley" spelling of the family surname.

-Wriothesley received his early education at St Paul's School, London.
-In 1522 he was admitted to Trinity Hall, Cambridge, where he was taught law by Stephen Gardiner; although Wriothesley did not take a degree, he and Gardiner remained lifelong friends.
+Wriothesley received his early education at St. Paul's School, London.
+In 1522 he was admitted to Trinity Hall, Cambridge, where he was taught law by Stephen Gardiner.
+Although Wriothesley did not take a degree, he and Gardiner remained lifelong friends.
 In 1524, at the age of nineteen, he entered a career at court and came to the attention of Thomas Cromwell.
 Before 4 May 1530 he was appointed joint Clerk of the Signet under Gardiner, by then secretary to King Henry VIII, a post Wriothesley held for a decade while continuing in Cromwell's service.
-One historian has described the young lawyer as "able, entreprising, tenacious and ruthless, yet unsufferably overconfident and egotistic."
+One historian has described the young lawyer as "able, enterprising, tenacious and ruthless, yet insufferably overconfident and egotistic."

 A useful courtier

-A member of the royal secretariat, Wriothesley and William Brereton were charged with helping secure an annulment for the king against Katherine of Aragon from the Pope to allow Anne Boleyn to assume her royal position; they were sent out to get members of the nobility to sign written statements indicating assent to the annulment.
+A member of the royal secretariat, Wriothesley and William Brereton were charged with helping secure an annulment for the King against Katherine of Aragon from Pope Clement VII to allow Anne Boleyn to assume her royal position; they were sent out to get members of the nobility to sign written statements indicating assent to the annulment.

 Wriothesley was at Windsor with the Court when the series of protests known as the Pilgrimage of Grace broke out in reaction to the religious changes brought in by the crown and its advisors.
 The Clerk of the Signet admired the King but probably learnt lessons of cruelty from the treatment of Robert Aske in 1536.
 "It was upon such men that the King relied at times of crisis".
 Wriothesley's services were richly rewarded at the Dissolution of the Monasteries.
 He was granted extensive lands between Southampton and Winchester, once belonging to the abbeys of Beaulieu and Titchfield.
 Even with the retrospection of later life he was able to 'forget' the excesses of the 1530s, Wriothesley was still able to exaggerate his fidelity to his "benign and pleasant' King, whom he knew only in the febrile atmosphere of the Court.